We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 The first technique is journaling.
 Just start writing about your passion for medicine without overthinking what people will say when they read it after.
 Write in complete freedom and just let it flow.

-We’ve also covered the exact method on how to write a personal statement – don’t miss out!
+We’ve also covered the exact method of how to write a personal statement – don’t miss out!

 The second technique is to read books about motivation and inspiration.
 Inspiring stories surround us.
-By reading some of them, you’ll have a basic idea of expressing your reason for becoming a doctor.
+By reading some of them, you’ll have a basic idea of expressing why you want to study medicine.

 Books may even help you remember pivotal experiences in your life that inspired you to pursue a career in the medical field.

 In both techniques, the goal is to help you discover what motivates and inspires you to use it as material on how to write a medical personal statement.
 The more you are connected with your “why,” the easier it will be to write a personal statement that will touch the hearts of the admissions committee.